awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_EC2.md

 ## Prerequisites<a name="ECS_CLI_EC2_prerequisites"></a>

 It is expected that you have completed the following prerequisites before continuing on:
-+ Set up an AWS account
++ Set up an AWS account\.
-+ Installed the ECS CLI\.
-For more information, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)
++ Install the ECS CLI\.
+For more information, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.
-+ Installed and configured the AWS CLI\.
-For more information, see [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)
++ Install and configure the AWS CLI\.
+For more information, see [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)\.

 ## Step 1: Configure the ECS CLI<a name="ECS_CLI_tutorial_configure"></a>

 Before you can start this tutorial, you must install and configure the Amazon ECS CLI\.
 For more information, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.

 The ECS CLI requires credentials in order to make API requests on your behalf\.
 It can pull credentials from environment variables, an AWS profile, or an Amazon ECS profile\.
-For more information see [Configuring the Amazon ECS CLI](ECS_CLI_Configuration.md)\.
+For more information, see [Configuring the Amazon ECS CLI](ECS_CLI_Configuration.md)\.

-**Create an ECS CLI Configuration**
+**To create an ECS CLI configuration**

 1. Create a cluster configuration: